-The Orioles' "A" team benefited from a cool, sunny afternoon with the wind blowing out hard to left field.
+The O's are scheduled to play the Boston Red Sox tonight at City of Palms Park in Fort Myers, but the "A" team enjoyed a cool, sunny afternoon with the wind blowing out hard to left field.
 Vladimir Guerrero, Adam Jones and Ryan Adams enjoyed it most of all, slamming long home runs to carry Jake Arrieta to his first victory of the exhibition season.
-The Orioles are now 5-5-2 in exhibition play.

 Arrieta pitched three innings and gave up a run on three hits, the only run scoring on a solo homer by Twins third baseman Luke Hughes.
 He looked comfortable on the mound and displayed better command than in his two-inning debut against the Detroit Tigers in Lakeland last week.